Child Development Major

 Students can enter teaching credential programs (single/ multiple subject, elementary or secondary) upon graduation.
 See below for more information about credential programs.

-Descriptions of career opportunities of the major and ways to meet credential and certification requirements are available from the Undergraduate Advisor, Pamela Gardner ([email protected]).
+Descriptions of career opportunities of the major and ways to meet credential and certification requirements are available from the Undergraduate Advisor, Alison Sternal ([email protected]).

-Students may prepare for teaching credentials and specialized certification (e.g., a teacher of single/
+Students may prepare for teaching credentials (e.g., a teacher of single/

 The CFD Department provides an ideal curriculum for undergraduates preparing to enter graduate programs in the College of Education.
 Individuals with a B.S. from the CFD department enter graduate school prepared to become professionals who have a comprehensive understanding of child development in the context of family and schools within a cultural and global context.
 CFD shares COE’s mission to prepare SDSU students to help develop, implement and evaluate services for children and families.
 Both value practicum and fieldwork as an essential component of developing knowledge and skills in working with children and families.